 You can move to Finland from another EU or EEA country or Switzerland for up to 6 months to look for work if you have an U2 form from your country of origin.
+You can also come to Finland from the United Kingdom to look for work within the EU, if the British authority responsible for the payment of unemployment benefits grants you an U2 form.
 While you are looking for a job you receive unemployment benefits from the country that issued the form.
 You cannot receive benefits from Finland at the same time.

-If you have a European Health Insurance Card and an U2 form issued by another EU or EEA country or Switzerland, you are entitled to medically necessary treatment in Finland.
+If you have a European Health Insurance Card and an U2 form issued by another EU or EEA country, Switzerland or the United Kingdom, you are entitled to medically necessary treatment in Finland.

 If you find work in Finland, you can become entitled to benefits as an employee.
-If you do not find work but decide to stay in Finland, your entitlement to social security coverage is determined by reference to whether you are considered to live in Finland permanently.
+If you do not find work but decide to stay in Finland, your coverage is determined by whether you are considered to live in Finland permanently.
 For instance family ties can be an indication of permanent residence.

 Trainees and au pairs